mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 1. Provide more flexibility on the components, unstyled components (pure hooks?).
 1. Make the customization easier and implement custom themes with Material UI.
 Maybe provide a theme builder.
-1. Provide a second theme, update the current components to better match Material Design, provide more simple components and features (e.g. dropzone, carousel) as well as provide a better DX (there are good ideas from other UI libraries to apply to Material UI v5).
+1. Provide a second theme, update the current components to better match Material Design, provide more simple components and features (for example dropzone, carousel) as well as provide a better DX (there are good ideas from other UI libraries to apply to Material UI v5).
-1. Improve upon the paid advanced versions of the components (e.g. complex data grid, date range picker, tree view drag & drop, virtualization, etc).
+1. Improve upon the paid advanced versions of the components (for example complex data grid, date range picker, tree view drag & drop, virtualization, etc).

 **We will update [our ROADMAP](/material-ui/discover-more/roadmap/) in the coming days**.
 We will run a similar survey next year to keep track of our progress.